Cannabinoids and Parkinson’s disease

 - Decreased tremors

-The analgesic effect of cannabinoids is one of the best characterized effects.
-The results of the studies suggest that cannabinoids may offer some benefit as successful treatment of neuropathic pain.
+The improvement of dyskinesia is one of the effects most valued by Parkinson’s disease patients.
+The results of the studies conducted suggest that cannabinoids may offer some benefit in terms of improved motor functions as well as a neuroprotective effect.

 Interaction of Cannabinoids to Parkinsons